IIIF/api/source/auth/2.0/index.md

 The server _MAY_ use this information to validate the origin supplied in subsequent requests to the access token service, for example by encoding it in the cookie returned.

 #### 2.1.3.
-Login Interaction Pattern
+Interactive Access Service Pattern
 {: #login-interaction-pattern}

+This pattern requires the user to interact with the content provider's user interface in the opened tab.
+Typical scenarios are:

+* The user interface presents a login process, in which the user provides credentials to the content provider and the content provider sets an access cookie.
+* The user interface presents a usage agreement, or a content advisory notice, or some other form of _Clickthrough_ interaction in which credentials are not required, but deliberate confirmation of terms is required, to set an access cookie.
+* The service validates some other aspect of the HTTP request, such as origin IP address, but does not set an access cookie.

-In order to have the client prompt the user to log in, it must display part of the content provider's user interface.
-For the Login interaction pattern, the value of the `id` property is the URI of that user interface.
+The value of the `id` property is the URI of this user interface.

 The interaction has the following steps: